 - no arch support

-- we take shorter steps
+- consciously take shorter steps

-- we don’t land on the heel
+- do not land on your heel

 In this way our pattern of walking gradually reverts to the way nature intended, and fallen arches and hallux valgus deformities are rectified.
 As a result, the whole body starts to function in the pain-free way it was naturally designed to, as was the case before humans started wearing shoes at all.